DanielSchuette/DanielSchuette.github.io/_posts/2019-07-21-unions_in_c.md

 ---

 # The Union Type in C
 The **union** data type is probably the least often used type in the C language overall -- as far as I can tell from source code I read and code I wrote myself[^1].
 One reason for this might be a lack of use cases and that's why I'm writing this post.
 While doing some [SDL2](https://wiki.libsdl.org/SDL_Event?highlight=%28%5CbCategoryStruct%5Cb%29%7C%28CategoryEvents%29) development, I realized that they implement event handling really elegantly using **union**s.
 After reading some key parts of the event handler sources ([SDL_events.h](https://github.com/DanielSchuette/SDL-mirror/blob/master/include/SDL_events.h)), I came up with a simplified event queue example that uses **unions** in a similar way.
+As always, refer to [this gist](https://gist.github.com/DanielSchuette/eda98376a3b6f750d649d0eb23b16602) or the end of the post if you want to see a full source code listing.

 ## Setting Up
 ```c